History Of The Amen Break

 The true rise of the Amen break did not occur until decades later during the rise of hip-hop and then Jungle.

-Both of these genres of music relied heavily on loops, a technique that isolates a short section of an existing song and repeats it.
+Both of these genres of music relied heavily on looping this icon drum break on machines like the Akai MPC, a technique that isolates a short section of an existing song and repeats it.

 When this loop is a beat, it can form the backbone of an entire song, though it is just as often a repeated vocal track used as musical conceit.